America West Airlines: History

-By 1985 America West had outgrown their gate space at Phoenix Sky Harbor International Airport, and during the construction of Terminal 4, approved in 1986, a temporary concourse was added to the southwest corner of Terminal 3 to give them six more gates (growing to eleven by 1990).
+By 1985 America West had outgrown their gate space at Phoenix Sky Harbor International Airport and during the construction of Terminal 4, approved in 1986, a temporary concourse was added to the southwest corner of Terminal 3 to give them six more gates (growing to eleven by 1990).

-The airline's growth continued in 1986, and the airline expanded its fleet, mainly with Boeing 757-200s purchased from Northwest Airlines (following Northwest's acquisition of Republic Airlines) and a number of de Havilland Canada DHC-8 Dash 8s.
-(Unusually, the Dash 8 flights were not code-shares, and Mesa code-shares replaced them in 1992–93.)
+The airline's growth continued in 1986 and the airline expanded its fleet, mainly with Boeing 757-200s purchased from Northwest Airlines (following Northwest's acquisition of Republic Airlines) and a number of de Havilland Canada DHC-8 Dash 8s.
+(Unusually, the Dash 8 flights were not code-shares and Mesa code-shares replaced them in 1992–93.)
 The airline started red-eye flights from Las Vegas to improve aircraft utilization.

-America West's rapid growth led to large losses, and by 1986 the company was on the verge of bankruptcy.
+America West's rapid growth led to large losses and by 1986 the company was on the verge of bankruptcy.
 Originally slated to occupy the vast majority of the gates in Terminal 4, the airline had to reduce their commitment to the city of Phoenix to just 28 gates, with the growing Southwest Airlines agreeing to lease the remainder of Terminal 4.

 In June 1987 Ansett Transport Industries purchased a 20% stake in America West, increasing it to 26% in April 1991.

-In 1988 Patrick Thurston, Vice-President of Operations, Bob Russell, Chief of Pilots, and Carl Wobser, a captain, all pleaded guilty to multiple counts of narcotics trafficking.
+In 1988, Patrick Thurston, Vice-President of Operations, Bob Russell, Chief of Pilots, and Carl Wobser, a captain, all pleaded guilty to multiple counts of narcotics trafficking.

 Three America West Airlines aircraft operated services in Australia with Ansett Australia during the 1989 Australian pilots' dispute.

 As they explored destinations beyond the United States, America West filed with Department of Transportation for a Phoenix to Sydney route to connect with Ansett Airlines in Australia.
-The proposal was rejected, and the Reagan Administration awarded the route to another airline.
-In 1989 America West leased four Boeing 747-200s (formerly operated by KLM) and began non-stop 747 flights between Phoenix and Honolulu, Hawaii and non-stop between Honolulu and Nagoya, Japan.
-The 747 was the only wide body aircraft operated by America West.
-The airline also expanded narrow body jet service to Mexican destinations.
+The proposal was rejected and the Reagan Administration awarded the route to another airline.
+In 1989, America West leased four Boeing 747-200s (formerly operated by KLM) and began non-stop 747 flights between Phoenix and Honolulu, Hawaii, and non-stop between Honolulu and Nagoya, Japan.
+The 747 was the only wide-body aircraft America West used for long-haul flights.
+The airline also expanded narrow-body jet service to Mexican destinations.